Specific Evaluations

 Step 5

-Feedback Session with client (and parents/caregivers if desired) to process the outcomes of the evaluation as well as any relevant diagnoses and review any recommendations.
+Feedback Session with client (and family member or support person if desired) to review the evaluation report, process the outcomes of the evaluation as well as any relevant diagnoses, review any recommendations, and answer any questions you may have.
 The report is sent to you via your client portal.

 Financial Investment